svx/gradle-quickstart/website/docs/tutorials/technical-writer-new.md

 You will create a custom task using a Gradle Plugin which creates two text files (a.txt and b.txt) in the build directory (app/build).

-The content of these files wil be "Hi from Gradle"
+The content of these files will be "Hi from Gradle"

 :::warning
 Enhance above.